 Kevin is a self taught landscape painter and muralist living in Minnetrista, MN.
 His work is inspired by historic Tonalism and Regionalism.
 He paints the Midwest world around him, capturing light and shadow.
 Kevin has been featured on Minnesota Public Radio’s “State of the Arts” program.

-CURRENT GUEST CREW MEMBERS:
+CURRENT GUEST ARTISTS:

 Wendy Seebohar / Jewelry